-- The applicant is of the opinion that the Board of Appeal erred in failing to recognise that the mark applied for had distinctive character, since a minimum degree of distinctiveness is sufficient to justify protecting a sign under Regulation No 40/94. - 17 It claims that the mark applied for is distinctive on account of the arrangement of its colours and observes that, under Regulation No 40/94, colours may be registered as trade marks.
-It cites the opinion of one author who argues that the registration of colours and colour combinations as trade marks must not be barred by a restrictive application of the grounds for refusal. - The applicant submits that the mark applied for is also distinctive on account of its shape and criticises the position taken by the Board of Appeal, which requires a three-dimensional shape to evince particular character and to be easily impressed on the mind, that is, to be original in such a way as to distinguish it from whatever is normal in the trade.
-According to the applicant, the fact that a three-dimensional shape is individual or original is a decisive factor only for the purposes of the assessment of the conditions under which designs are protected.
-As regards the distinctive character of a trade mark, the only question is whether the shape of a product or the combination of certain colours applied to that product are capable of being perceived by the public as indicative of the product's origin.
+15 First of all, it is appropriate to point out that it is only point 3 of the operative part of the contested decision that denies the applicant's claims.
+This action for annulment may therefore lie only against that point.
+16 The applicant advances two pleas in law.
+The first alleges infringement of Article 7(1)(b) of Regulation No 40/94.
+The second alleges 'misuse of powers' and breach of the principle of equal treatment.
+The plea alleging infringement of Article 7(1)(b) of Regulation No 40/94 17 The applicant is of the opinion that the Board of Appeal erred in failing to recognise that the mark applied for had distinctive character, since a minimum degree of distinctiveness is sufficient to justify protecting a sign under Regulation No 40/94.
+To determine whether a figurative mark, consisting of the faithful representation of a product, has distinctive character, it is necessary, in the applicant's view, to take the product itself as a starting point for any argument.
+To the contract of the arrangement of 18 It claims that the mark applied for is distinctive on account of the arrangement of its colours and observes that, under Regulation No 40/94, colours may be II - 2672 registered as trade marks.
+It cites the opinion of one author who argues that the registration of colours and colour combinations as trade marks must not be barred by a restrictive application of the grounds for refusal.

+The applicant considers that the mark applied for is also distinctive on account of the shape of the product represented and criticises the position taken by the Board of Appeal, which requires a shape to evince particular character and to be easily impressed on the mind, that is, to be original in such a way as to distinguish it from whatever is normal in the trade.
+According to the applicant, the fact that the product's shape is individual or original is a decisive factor only for the purposes of the assessment of the conditions under which designs are protected.
+As regards the distinctive character of a figurative mark consisting of the representation of the product, the only question is whether the representation, characterised by a specific combination of shape and colours, is capable of being perceived by the public as indicative of the product's origin.